tsal/mesh/README.md

 1. Filter - filter() -> boolean, result can determine if an event should be processed or dropped.
 2. Process - process(), message can be altered (addition, decoration etc) prior to the actual processing.

+Definition can be provided as inlined JS or as a reference to file.

 ## Components